Job losses: Major cuts since the start of the pandemic | Press and Journal

-Elsewhere, banking giant Lloyds has said it will cut 1,070 roles, predominantly in its group transformation and retail banking departments, in its second redundancy announcement in two months.
+The department store chain has already cut thousands of roles after falling into administration, but said the remaining 12,000 jobs are now at risk due to the looming liquidation.

-It adds to more than 200,000 job losses since the start of the pandemic.
+It came hours after rival Arcadia Group, which runs brands including Topshop, Burton and Dorothy Perkins, confirmed that 13,000 roles are at risk after it tumbled into administration.

-Here is a list of some of the major British employers that have announced major cuts since the start of the lockdown.
+Here is a list of some of the high-profile British employers which have announced major cuts since March 23:

 November 4 – John Lewis Partnership – 1,500